 (2) A certificate of incorporation of an association issued under this Act is conclusive evidence of the incorporation of the association under this Act on the date specified in the certificate as the date of incorporation.

-39. Investigation and audit
+39. Investigation and audit of incorporated associations, Commissioner’s powers as to

 (1) In this section, records includes —